 - ANSI Standard Z10 - Occupational Health and Safety Management Systems

 ANSI (and ISO) defines an ANSI Standard Conformity Assessment as:

 Any activity concerned with determining directly or indirectly that relevant requirements are fulfilled.

 While a standard IS a technical expression of how to make a product safe, efficient, and compatible with others, a standard alone cannot guarantee performance.
 Conformity assessment, however, provides assurance to consumers by increasing consumer confidence when personnel, products, systems, processes or services are evaluated against the requirements of a voluntary standard.

 ANSI standard conformity testing ensures that a product meets the requirements of the ANSI standards that it is required to meet, or which the manufacturer claims are being met.
 Conformity testing is done in one of three ways:

-- Independent Third Party Assessment – this type of assessment is done by an organization that has no relationship with the company producing or supplying the product.
+- Independent Third-Party Assessment – this type of assessment is done by an organization that has no relationship with the company producing or supplying the product.
 The assessment typically takes place in a testing laboratory at the end of the design process or production cycle.
-Third party assessment provides the most trusted evaluation demonstrating the product meets the requirements of the applicable ANSI standards.
+A third-party assessment provides the most trusted evaluation demonstrating the product meets the requirements of the applicable ANSI standards.

 Make compliant, efficient signage today.
 Get started by using our free OSHA signage guide.